Best 6-Person Tent For The Ultimate Camping Experience

 Season: 3–4-season ⸱ Living space: 84 sq. ft. ⸱ Center height: 74″ ⸱ Weight: 20 lbs.
 10 oz.

-This is the second priciest in our review after the REI Wonderland 6 and costs nearly three times as much as the cheapest, the Coleman Sundome.
+This is one of the pricier tents in our review after the REI Wonderland 6 and costs nearly three times as much as the cheapest, the Coleman Sundome.
 However, that extra outlay buys you an uber-practical shelter that’s built to last a lifetime and fit for year-round camping in a range of locations.

 With a peak height of 74 inches and 84 sq. ft. of interior tent space, the Base Camp has ample space for 6 adult sleepers.
 There’s also more than enough room to store gear with an additional 44 sq. ft. of vestibule space.